elgw/dotter/README.md

 # Changes to DOTTER

+## 0.506
+ * Blob detector available as an alternative to detecting diffraction limited dots.
+Run manually with `df_blobsAsDots`.

 ## 0.505
  * Updated documentation for basic plot: Pixel values.
 Also fixed a but that would make it crash sometimes.